 Physical activity is an important component of maintaining a healthy weight for all ages and there is local encouragement here, with Oxfordshire still doing well according to the 'Active People' survey.
-This needs to be set alongside healthy eating and diet advice in adulthood and could also include lobbying for policy change on advertising of junk food and alcohol, or presentation of food in shops.
 However, the survey showed that almost 22% of the population are inactive - not even attaining 30 minutes of physical activity a week.
 Regular participation in physical activity will have an impact on mental wellbeing and be critical to good health in the county.
 For the years ahead we will be encouraging those who are inactive to start to move more.

-- The percentage of children who were overweight or obese in Year 6 last year was lower than in the previous year, helping us towards the target of stalling the general rise in obesity rates and going against the national trend. - The target for reducing the number of inactive people has been met this year. - The overall rate for breastfeeding at 6-8 weeks is still higher than the national average but the aspirational target of 63% has not been met.
-This very high level of success needs to be maintained.
+• The percentage of children who were overweight or obese in Year 6 last year was lower than in the previous year, helping us towards the target of stalling the general rise in obesity rates and going against the national trend.

+- The target for reducing the number of inactive people has been met this year. - The overall rate for breastfeeding at 6-8 weeks is still higher than the national average though the aspirational target of 63% has not been met.